aptise/lua-resty-peter_sslers/README.md

 Then implement the example routes

 Due to an implementation detail of lua/luajit, the examples below must be implemented in a block/file and can not be "require(/path/to/example)".
-This is because of how the redis connection is instantiated.  (see https://github.com/openresty/lua-resty-redis/issues/33 https://github.com/openresty/lua-nginx-module/issues/376 )
+This is because of how the Redis connection is instantiated.  (see https://github.com/openresty/lua-resty-redis/issues/33 https://github.com/openresty/lua-nginx-module/issues/376 )

 ### ssl_certhandler.lua